naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the programmer go broke?
-Because he used up all his cache.
+Why did the chicken join a band?
+Because it had the drumsticks!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)